 Kick Axe feels that if you can make metal work in Vancouver, you can make it work anywhere

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, APRIL 15, 1983 By Steve Newton "If people can look at a band, "say Kick Axe guitarist Larry Gillstrom, "and see that everybody's coming from the same direction and are together on it, then I think they can relate to it a lot better.
-At least that's what we noticed … Continue reading Kick Axe feels that if you can make metal work in Vancouver, you can make it work anywhere
+ORIGINALLY PUBLISHED ON APRIL 15, 1983 By Steve Newton "If people can look at a band," says Kick Axe guitarist Larry Gillstrom, "and see that everybody's coming from the same direction and are together on it, then I think they can relate to it a lot better.
+At least that's what we noticed when we … Continue reading Kick Axe feels that if you can make metal work in Vancouver, you can make it work anywhere

 Judas Priest rips off Iron Maiden on Redeemer of Souls (but just a little)